Who's up, who's down in National's new list rankings

 There are few surprises in the National Party's list, which largely matches the caucus rankings.

-National MP Alfred Ngaro has been placed well down National Party list, meaning he will almost certainly have to beat Labour's Phil Twyford in Te Atatu to return to Parliament
+But National MP Alfred Ngaro has dropped 10 places on the list to Number 30, meaning he will almost certainly have to beat Labour's Phil Twyford in Te Atatu to return to Parliament.

+National Party leader Judith Collins said she believed Ngaro could win it.

+And another sitting MP, Jo Hayes, could also be out of Parliament on National's current polling dropping to Number 44.

 The top new candidate on the list is Nancy Lu, who is at 26.